 No Churn Strawberry Greek Frozen Yogurt is a 10-minute, no fail, gorgeous recipe for the warmer months!
 Four, healthy, everyday ingredients, one food processor (or blender), NO refined sugar, and NO fat will pretty much make you a fro-yo rockstar in your own book.
 It’s as easy as my Icebox Chocolate Eclair Cake.

 No Churn Strawberry Greek Frozen Yogurt

-- Toss frozen strawberries, nonfat Greek yogurt, honey, and lemon juice into your food processor
+1. Toss frozen strawberries, nonfat Greek yogurt, honey, and lemon juice into a food processor (or blender)

 Kitchen tools I use for this recipe:

-This recipe originally appeared on Amanda’s Cookin’ in June 2017.
+I’m a monthly recipe contributor on Amanda’s Cookin’ recipe site and originally published this recipe in June 2017.